iifl-logo

 Operational performance

-On Production front, Factamfos production for the fiscal year 2023-24 was 8.27 lakh MT and Ammonium Sulphate 2.42 lakh MT, as compared to 8.28 lakh MT and 2.44 lakh MT respectively during the previous year.
+On the Production front, Factamfos production for the scal year 2024-25 was 6.44 lakh MT and Ammonium Sulphate was 2.5 lakh MT.

-During the financial year 2023-2024, cordial industrial relations were maintained across all Divisions of the Company.
-Discussions were regularly held between Management and the Trade Unions and Officer Associations on various matters.
-Consequent to the Pay revision for employees, Company implemented Cafeteria Approach for payment of allowances/perks to employees.
-The retirement age of employees was enhanced from 58 to 60 years during the financial year.
-The year witnessed high levels of production and sales with high levels of employee commitment in all its plants.
+During the financial year 2024-2025, cordial industrial relations were maintained across all Divisions of the Company.
+Discussions were regularly held between Management and the Trade Unions and Of cer Associations on various matters.
 There was no loss of productivity due to Industrial Relation issues.

 2. Human Resources